-We have audited the financial statements of Port Denarau Marina Limited ("the Company"), which comprise the statement of financial position as at 31 July 2022, and the statement of comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Port Denarau Marina Limited ("the Company"), which comprise the statement of financial position as at 31 July 2023, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 July 2022, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+In our opinion, the accompanying financial statements give a true and fair view of the financial position of the Company as at 31 July 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).